Facts About Islam

 Eid al-Fitr includes special prayers and meals with friends and relatives, and gifts are often exchanged.

 In 1996, then-first lady Hillary Clinton hosted the first Eid al-Fitr dinner at the White House.
-President Bill Clinton and subsequent presidents continued the tradition during their terms in office.
+President Bill Clinton and subsequent presidents have continued the tradition during their terms in office.